Frequently Asked Questions

 Do you accept insurance?

-No, we do not take insurance at this time.
-However, some insurance companies will allow for partial reimbursement for out-of-network mental health providers.
+Carin accepts some insurance plans in Colorado and Rhode Island.
+Jen does not accept insurance at this time.
+We both work with private pay clients.
+Some insurance companies will allow for partial reimbursement for out-of-network mental health providers.
 Check with your insurance company to learn more.
 We are happy to provide you with a superbill that can be submitted to your insurance company for potential reimbursement.
 Check out these 8 Reasons to See an Out-of-Network Therapist.

 Do you offer a sliding scale?